erikbaxstrom/6--HtmlBoilerplate/README.md

 # 6--HtmlBoilerplate
-Practicing the boilerplate for HTML
+Practicing the boilerplate for HTML from The Odin Project